 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 Recent events, such as the referendum for Great Britain to leave the European Union, the near election of a FP\"{O} candidate in Austria, and the Republican Party nomination of Donald Trump, have driven a wide spread discussion of populism and its (perceived) growing strength.
 Elected officials and pundits within this discussion often speak of the rise populism as a recent phenomenon, but this view is inaccurate.
 The presence of populism in West, Central, and Eastern Europe and Latin America is nothing new.
-For decades now, populist parties such as the FP\"{O} in Austria or the FN France have seen their electoral gains increase.
-While these populist parties have made incremental gains in the electoral arena, populist parties and figures such as MAS with Evo Morales in Bolivia or Hugo Ch\'{a}vez's in Venezuela saw a resurgence in Latin American politics since the early to mid 2000's.
-Thus, the rise of populism in electoral democracies is not recent phenomenon even though recent events are very notable.
+For decades now, populist parties such as the FP\"{O} in Austria or the FN France have made steady electoral gains, while in Latin America populist parties and figures such as MAS with Evo Morales in Bolivia or Hugo Ch\'{a}vez's in Venezuela surged to power in the 2000s.
+So, while the recent incidents of populism in electoral democracies is notable, it is not unprecedented.

 \par

-The presence of populism in Latin America and Europe has received significant attention in academic literature for a number of years.
-Despite the long standing presence of populism in these regions, little work has been done to draw comparisons directly between populism in the Latin American and European context.
+The presence of populism in Latin America and Europe is reflected in a large literature in populism.
+However, most of the work to date has focused on populism within a given region, with little work which draws comparisons directly between populism in the Latin American and European context.
 The study of populism in Europe primarily focuses on radical-right populist parties \citep{}.
 In this context, populism or populists that have managed electoral gains or survived multiple electoral rounds boast organized and coherent parties.
 Populism in Latin America differs greatly when juxtaposed to populism in Europe.
-Research on populism in Latin America focuses on individual populist leaders that are associated with parties that are far more weak and ephemeral than their populist counterparts in Europe \citep{}.
-Comparative work on populism needs to make better use of cross-regional comparisons in order to highlight key mechanisms which explain the variance in the electoral fortunes of populist parties.
+Research on populism in Latin America focuses on individual populist leaders that are associated with parties that are far weaker and more ephemeral than their populist counterparts in Europe \citep{}.
+Comparative work on populism can make better use of cross-regional comparisons in order to highlight key mechanisms which explain the variance in the electoral fortunes of populist parties.

 \par

 The variance in electoral performance of populist parties, whether between regions or within a single region, has largely been ignored in the literature.
-Previous works on populism in the European context has focused on the presence, survival, or professionalization of populist or radical right parties \citep{}.
-When compared to populism in Latin America, European populist parties have had limited electoral success - usually functioning as a exclusionary peripheral parties garnering only small shares of electoral support.
-This trend held steady for quite some time but in recent years populist parties such as Syriza (Greece), Podemos (Spain), and FP\"{O} (Austria) have either captured the government, became a major party, or nearly won the presidency .
-While these examples point to exceptional cases, populist parties throughout Europe have gained ground over the past decade.
+Previous work on populism in the European context has largely focused on the presence, survival, or professionalization of populist or radical right parties \citep{}.
+European populist parties have had limited electoral success - usually functioning as exclusionary peripheral parties garnering only small shares of electoral support.
+However, in recent years populist parties such as Syriza (Greece), Podemos (Spain), and FP\"{O} (Austria) have become major parties, winning control of the government (countryXXX), and nearly capturing presidency the presidency .
+While these examples remain exceptional cases, populist parties throughout Europe have gained ground over the past decade.

 \par